 Sir James Gowans CBE FMedSci FRS

 Several times a day, enough lymphocytes enter the blood from major lymphatic trunks to replace all those already in circulation.
-James Gowans is the immunologist who solved the mystery of where these extra lymphocytes disappear to: after leaving the blood, they enter lymph nodes then pass again into the blood via lymphatic vessels.
+James Gowans was the immunologist who solved the mystery of where these extra lymphocytes disappear to: after leaving the blood, they enter lymph nodes then pass again into the blood via lymphatic vessels.
 In fact, most lymphocytes are long-lived cells that recirculate between blood and lymph.

 He subsequently showed that these small, apparently non-dividing cells react with antigens to initiate immune responses during which they enlarge, divide and differentiate into effectors.
 Recirculation provides a mechanism for selecting then directing lymphocytes of the correct specificity to lymphoid tissue in which antigen has localised.